 Good fortune came easily.
 Syd helped a friend move into the house where Syd now lives.
 And that friend, Gwen, was a woman whom Syd had lived with in a close-knit group more than 20 years ago.
 Ever since then, they both had been enthusiastic about intentional, cooperative households and maintained contacts with several of them.
 This handful of houses has a common culture, and see themselves as one community, linked through social bonds, values, goals and shared practices.
+They’ve discovered the many joys and benefits of living in shared housing.

 Forming a Community